pdaether/SublimeMarkdownBuild/README.md

 ## Configuration

+_MarkdownBuild_ works out of the box without any configuration.
 The generated html file will be saved in the temp folder of your operating system.

 But if you set `markdownbuild_output_same_dir` to `true`, then the generated html will be saved in the same directory as the markdown file.
 This is just usefull if you want to store the resulting html permanently.